mcatalan15/ft_transcendence/README.md

 - **Blockchain Integration**: Match results are tracked on Avalanche blockchain.
 - **Monitoring & DevOps**: Prometheus and Grafana for metrics and dashboards.
 - **Internationalization (i18n)**: Multi-language support (EN, FR, ES, CAT).
-- **Microservices Architecture**: Modular backend using Node.js & Fastify, frontend using Typescript & Tailwind CSS (Pixi.js for the game), an SQLite database and Redis to handle websockets.
+- **Microservices Architecture**: Modular backend using Node.js & Fastify with an SQLite database, frontend using Typescript & Tailwind CSS (Pixi.js for the game) and Redis to handle chat and game sessions.

 ---